 - Highly specialized roles.
-These are nurses, physicians, physical therapists, and other well-paid, highly specialized positions.
+These are nurses, physicians, physical therapists, doctors, and other well-paid, highly specialized positions.
 They are hard to fill because there are few people with the necessary education, skills, and certifications to do the job.

 - Unspecialized roles.
 These are home health aides, physical therapist aides, and other relatively low wage positions with low barriers to entry.
 They are hard to fill because low wage opportunities are abundant and job seekers have many options.

 In this blog we’ll look at ways you can accelerate your healthcare recruitment for high and low specialty roles.

 1) Put (Some) Sourcing on Autopilot